MicrosoftDocs/memdocs/sccm/sum/deploy-use/software-updates-maintenance.md

 ## WSUS cleanup behavior starting in version 1810

-WSUS cleanup is added for secondary sites starting in Configuration Manager version 1810.
 Starting version 1810, the WSUS cleanup option occurs after every sync and does the following cleanup items:
 <!--2839349-->

 - The **Expired updates** option for WSUS servers on CAS, primary, and secondary sites.